elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr.i} Saint-Domingue, the secrets locked under a throat turn up in the blood steeple.
+- {:.pr.i} Saint-Domingue, the secrets locked under a throat twist rise in the blood steeple.
 Possessed women lay their soapy hands in the four corners of the red-heart marsh; the new thirsts flow out, broken moons right on the water loaf, a stone on the forehead.

 - {:.sp} The Woman Reciter.

-- {:.pr.i} Kohol without languor, the jaded, empty-doored atmosphere miraculously holds a sneer of precious achiote.
+- {:.pr.i} Kohol without languor, the jaded, empty-doored atmosphere miraculously holds a sneer of precious annato.
 A compass dies of convulsion in the moorlands, a bowl of milk at the end of the world.

 - {:.sp} The Man Reciter.

-- {:.i2} Killers stream down the forests, gushing with spring laughter
+- {:.i2} Killers stream down the forests, gushing with fountain laughter
-- unmarked rivers weaving the fleshy adventure of virulent travels
+- unmarked rivers plotting the fleshy adventure of virulent travels
 - nomadic blood flirting with death and genesis
 - refuse from the bottom of pierced stones, and from the night of ages
 - the deadly laughter of cavernous mummies